mikebaldi/Idle-Champions/docfiles/gem-farmers-guide-champions.md

 [< Return to an Setting Up a Gem Farm](setting-up-a-gem-farm.md)

 # A Gem Farmer's Guide to Champions
+>
 ## Important champions
-In alphabetical order
+In order by seat.

+### `Thellora` (Slot 1)

+`Thellora` will jump zones based on favor at the start of a run.

+Always beneficial.

+Recommendation: **Highly recommended**

 ### `Deekin` (Slot 1)

-`Deekin` will increase the spawn speed through the "Boss wants speed" specialisation.
+`Deekin` will increase the spawn speed through the "Boss wants speed" specialization.

 Performs the same task as Widdle.

-Use the better geared champion you have between Deekin and Widdle.
+Use the better geared champion you have between Deekin and Widdle if you don't have Thellora.

 Pick the right-hand spec.

-Recommendation: **Highly recommended**
+Recommendation: **Situational**

 ### `Widdle` (Slot 2)